-We encourage test takers to test their machine using ProctorU's convenient tool as soon as they have created their ProctorU account, and to familiarize themselves with the test’s user interface by trying our free practice tests on LawHub.
+We encourage you to test your machine using ProctorU’s convenient tool as soon as you have created your ProctorU account, and to familiarize yourself with the test’s user interface by trying our free practice tests and tutorials on LawHub.
 This will ensure that you know how to eliminate and select responses.
-It is also very important to have a strong and stable internet connection in order to have a successful remote testing experience.

 What if I don't have all the equipment that I need to use the remote proctoring option (i.e., a webcam, etc.)?

 LSAC is committed to ensuring that every test taker has the equipment and other resources they need to take the LSAT-Flex.
 For candidates who do not have the necessary computer equipment or other necessary hardware, we will work with them to try to provide loaner devices or other solutions if appropriate.

 Candidates who are planning to take the LSAT-Flex are advised to let LSAC know if they need a loaner device or other assistance by the Assistance Request deadline established for each LSAT-Flex administration.
 We will work with these candidates to try to address their needs.

 What if I don’t have a private and/or quiet room in which to take the test due to my personal living situation during the COVID-19 emergency?

 We understand that some candidates may not have access to a quiet or private room in which to take a remotely proctored test, particularly during this time of disruption and social distancing due to the COVID-19 emergency.
 LSAC is working to help every test taker have the equipment and other resources they need to take the LSAT-Flex.

 How will you ensure that this LSAT-Flex doesn’t create additional barriers for underrepresented candidates, including candidates of color and candidates from economically disadvantaged backgrounds?